cloudevents/spec/http-transport-binding.md

 printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with optional whitespace around the header value.

-String values which contain unicode characters outside the ASCII range MUST be percent-encoded as described in [RFC3986, section 2.4][rfc3986-section-2-4] before applying the header encoding rules described in [RFC7230, section 3.2.6][rfc7230-section-3-2s6].
+String values which contain Unicode characters outside the ASCII range MUST be percent-encoded as described in [RFC3986, section 2.4][rfc3986-section-2-4] before applying the header encoding rules described in [RFC7230, section 3.2.6][rfc7230-section-3-2s6].